-- Net Revenues received by local jurisdictions through the LFS program shall be expended or encumbered within three years.
+Net Revenues received by local jurisdictions through the LFS program shall be expended or encumbered within three years of receipt.
+For review purposes, OCTA will track expenditures based on the fiscal year of receipt plus two additional fiscal years.
+Fiscal year means July 1 through June 30.
+For example, funds received in March 2021, if tracked by fiscal year, should be spent by June 30, 2023.
 An extension may be granted but is limited to a total of five years from the date of receipt of funds.
-OCTA uses the check date as the date of receipt of funds.
-Requests for extension must be submitted as part of the semi-annual review process prior to the end of the third year from the date of receipt of funds.
-Requests for extension must include a plan of expenditure. - Expired funds including interest earned and related revenues must be returned to OCTA.
+Because OCTA and local jurisdictions may not track the date of receipt, then the OCTA Board may authorize an extension of two additional fiscal years.
+Requests for extensions shall be submitted prior to expiration and may be considered by the OCTA Board through the semi-annual review process.
+Requests for extension must include a plan of expenditure.

+- Expired funds including interest earned and related revenues must be returned to OCTA.
 These funds shall be returned for redistribution within the same source program. - Use of LFS revenues for bonding (including debt service) shall be limited to 25% of the jurisdiction's annual LFS revenues.
 Bonding or loan must clearly support work that is otherwise eligible for LFS funds.
 The Board may consider an exception to the percentage limitation policy on a case-by-case basis.